AkzharkynDM/WSD-Final-Project/README.md

 3. Message other players

 # Security threat analysis
-The following security issues should be considered during complation of project. <\br>
+The following security issues should be considered during complation of project:
 1. Stealing users' payment data
 2. Updating users' credentials
 3. Impersonating a player